pierre-fromager/GameJs/README.md

 * Implement multi players.
 * Implement Viewport to detect screen dimensions.
 * Find the max Terrain dimensions applying the corresponding scale factor from Viewport.

+Compatibility :

+* Tested on platform : Andoid, Linux, OsX.
+* Working on Firefox, Chrome, Chromium, Iceweasel, Safari.

+Bugs :

+* Audio may be disabled on unsupported Webaudio browsers.